walaj/VariantBam/README.md

 Description
 -----------

 VariantBam is a tool to extract interesting sequencing reads from a BAM file.
-VariantBam was developed to be a one-pass solution for the various needs of different NGS tools.
-For instance, an indel tool might be interested in MAPQ > 0 reads in 30,000 candidate regions of interest, a SNP tool might find a different 20,000, and an SV tool might be interested in only discordant or high-quality clipped reads across the BAM (where high-quality means they are not clipped to do low Phred quality).
-Alternatively, to save money/space one may not want to store an entire BAM on disk after all the relevant VCF, MAFs, etc have been created.
+To save money, diskspace and future I/O, one may not want to store an entire BAM on disk after all the relevant VCF, MAFs, etc have been created.
 Instead it would be more efficient to store only those read-pairs who intersect some region around the variant locations.
+Ideally, these regions could be manually inspected or reanalyzed without having to keep the entire BAM.

+VariantBam was developed as a one-pass solution for the needs of different NGS tools.
+For instance, after initial processing, an indel tool might be interested in storing MAPQ > 0 reads in 30k candidate regions of interest.
+A separate SNP tool might find a different 20k regions, while a structural variation tool might be interested in only discordant or high-quality clipped reads across the BAM (where high-quality means they are not clipped to do low Phred quality).
-VariantBam is designed to handle all of these situations with a single pass through the BAM.
+VariantBam is uses a series of rules defined on distinct regions in order to handle all of these situations with a single pass through the BAM.

 VariantBam is implemented in C++ and relies on the BamTools API (Derek Barnett, (c) 2009) for BAM I/O.
-It is worth mentioning the capabilities of the [BamTools] command line ``bamtools filter`` here, which may provide a solution more to your needs than VariantBam. ``bamtools filter`` allows you to specify a set of filters in JSON format to be applied to a BAM.
-See the Bamtools documentation_ for more detail.
+Note that the capabilities of the [BamTools] command line ``bamtools filter``
+may provide a solution more suitable your needs than VariantBam.
+Briefly, ``bamtools filter`` allows you to specify a set of filters in JSON format to be applied to a BAM.
+See the Bamtools documentation for more detail.

-Under what situations would you use ``bamtools filter``, and when would you use VariantBam?
+The question then is under what situations would you use ``bamtools filter``, and when would you use VariantBam?
+Below are a list of scenarios that we feel addresses the different domains of the two tools:

-1. Extract all MAPQ 0 reads from a BAM - Either tool (prefer ``bamtools filter``)
+> 1. Extract all MAPQ 0 reads from a BAM - Either tool (prefer ``bamtools filter``)
-2. Extract all reads in read group A - ``bamtools filter``
+> 2. Extract all reads in read group A - ``bamtools filter``
-3. Extract all reads with NM tag >= 4 - Either tool (prefer ``bamtools filter``)
+> 3. Extract all reads with NM tag >= 4 - Either tool (prefer ``bamtools filter``)
-4. Extract all reads with NM tag >= 4 in exons - VariantBam.
+> 4. Extract all reads with NM tag >= 4 in exons - VariantBam.
-5. Remove all reads with insert sizes between 100 and 600 bp - VariantBam
+> 5. Remove all reads with insert sizes between 100 and 600 bp - VariantBam
-6. Extract all reads and mate within 1000bp of a variant or set of genes - VariantBam
+> 6. Extract all reads and mate within 1000bp of a variant or set of genes - VariantBam
-7. Extract only high-quality reads with N bases beyong phred score X - VariantBam
+> 7. Extract only high-quality reads with N bases beyong phred score X - VariantBam
-8. Reduce a BAM to only high quality reads around your MAFs, VCFs and BED files - VariantBam
+> 8. Reduce a BAM to only high quality reads around your MAFs, VCFs and BED files - VariantBam

-A manuscript for VariantBam is currently under preparation.
+Thus, the main additions of VariantBam are three-fold:

+> 1. The ability to filter specifically on read clipping, orientation and insert size (all important for structural variation), while taking into account the per-base phred quality.
+> 2. Use of interval trees to efficiently determine if a read or read mate overlaps a region.
+> 3. The ability to provide different rules for different regions, and the ability to provide these regions as common variant files (VCF, MAF, BED)

 Example
 -------